Germany: Man killed with 'sword' in Stuttgart | DW | 01.08.2019

 A 36-year-old man was stabbed to death in Stuttgart on Wednesday with a weapon described as a "sword."

-The man was attacked in a public street in the late afternoon, police said.
+The man was attacked in a street in the late afternoon, police said.

 Witnesses called police after the attack, which occurred during a dispute.
 The victim succumbed to his injuries despite rescue efforts.